Machine Learning

 4. Testing and deployment

 After the machine learning models have been trained, they need to be tested against real-world data to assess model performance.
-This step is important because it ensures that the models are capable of making accurate predictions in the wild.
-If the model is less accurate than it could be, you can revisit the data sources and data flows used to ensure high-quality input, and retrain the model.
-After all, the ML workflow is an iterative process.
+If the model is less accurate than it could be, you can revisit the data sources and data flows used to ensure high-quality input data, and retrain the model.

 Once the models have been tested, they can be deployed into production where they will make predictions based on new incoming data.
 Akkio makes it easy to deploy machine learning models into production and keep them up-to-date as new data arrives.